-- 1. Once contestants have arrived, have them draw a number from a box to determine their speaking order. - 2.
+- 1. Once contestants have arrived, have them draw a number from a box to determine their speaking order.
+If it is a virtual meeting using Zoom or equivalent software, the club chair chooses numbers randomly. - 2.
 The Master of Ceremonies of the contest may make the following announcements at the beginning, but you may wish to make them between the speeches, when the judges will need a moment or two to finish marking their score sheets: - The topic of each contestant's speech has been chosen by each contestant.
-The purpose of the speech is to address an ethical problem using the principles of Rotary's 4-Way Test: Of the things we think, say or do: First: Is it the truth?
+The purpose of the speech is to address an ethical problem using the principles of Rotary's 4-WayTest: Of the things we think, say or do: First: Is it the truth?

 Second: Is it fair to all concerned?
 Third: Will it build goodwill and better friendships?
 Fourth: Will it be beneficial to all concerned?

 - Speeches must be at least 5 minutes but no more than 7 minutes in length.
-Penalty points are assessed if a speech if too long or too short. - Our winner today will advance to the Regional Contest on March 28, 2020.
-Runners-up at the Regional contest will receive \$150 and \$100 cash awards, respectively and the Regional contest winner will receive a \$200 cash award and advance to the District Finals. - Winners of the five Regional Contests will advance to the District Finals at the District Conference on April 25, 2020 at Valley Forge Casino Resort.
+Penalty points are assessed if a speech if too long or too short. - Our winner today will advance to the Regional Contest on April 17, 2021.
+Runners-up at the Regional contest will receive \$200 and \$150 cash awards, respectively and the Regional contest winner will receive a \$250 cash award and advance to the District Finals. - Winners of the five Regional Contests will advance to the District Finals at the District Conference on May 1, 2021 at Kalahari Resort, Pocono Manor, PA.
 Runners-up at the District contest will each receive \$150, \$250, \$350 and \$500 cash awards and the contest winner will receive a \$1,000 cash award. - Ask for quiet for all speakers.
 No one should enter or exit during a speech.
 Food servers should refrain from serving or bussing during a speech - 3.
-The Master of Ceremonies should explain that each speaker will be introduced by NUMBER ONLY with no mention of names or school affiliation (if more than one school is represented) until all contestants have given their speeches.
+The MC should explain that speakers will be introduced by NUMBER ONLY; no mention of names or school affiliation (if more than one school is represented) until all contestants have given their speeches.
 Also explain that polite applause at the conclusion of each speech is permissible, but responses beyond this are discouraged so that judges are not unduly influenced by the audience.
 The MC can make some remarks between speakers to allow the judges an opportunity to tabulate their scores.
-Do not point out the judges or timekeeper before the contest.
+Judges are not to be identified before the contest.
 In the Regional and District competitions, only the speaking contestant will be in the presentation room.
-In order not to hear their competitors, other contestants will be in a nearby ready room with a Rotarian to converse with them. - 4.
+In order not to hear their competitors, other contestants will be in a nearby ready room with a Rotarian to converse with them.
+A contestant may stay in the room after her presentation. - 4.
 After the last contestant has spoken, invite the judges, teller and timekeeper to leave the room to tally the points and rank the speakers.